 So we decide to snip our 2-day visit to one and head for Aukland the following day.

 Soaking in the rolling green hills, the sparkling blue waters, and the lush golden fields under crystal clear skies, we drive from Tairua to Aukland.

-Blessed with two sparkling harbors, Auckland in Northern Island is New Zealand’s largest city and the most populous Polynesian city in the world.
+Blessed with two sparkling harbors, Auckland in Northern Island is New Zealand’s largest city and the most populous Polynesian city globally.

 It is a perfect base for day trips and wilderness adventures in neighboring locations.
 More people live in Auckland than the whole of the South Island.

-There are 50 volcanic cones in and around Auckland but most of them are extinct.
+There are 50 volcanic cones in and around Auckland, but most are extinct.